Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 3. Water Pump and Irrigation Failures

-For hydroponic and DWC growers, load shedding can be catastrophic.
+For hydroponic and DWC growers, a power cut can be catastrophic.
 If water circulation pumps go down, roots lose access to oxygenated nutrient solution.
 In warm conditions, roots in stagnant water can develop root rot within hours.
+Our commercial cannabis hydroponics guide covers gravity-fed alternatives that remove this risk entirely.

 4. Timer Scrambling